 Reporting Child Abuse - Oregon

-Under Oregon law, certain officials and professionals (including doctors and health care professionals, school employees, employees of organizations providing child-related services or activities, employees of higher education institutions, coaches, assistant coaches or trainers of child athletes and individuals who provide guidance, instruction or training in youth development activity, law enforcement officers, clergy, social workers, mental health professionals, firefighters, court appointed advocates, child care providers, employees or public or private organizations providing child related activities like scout camps, day camps, summer camps and religious centers, as well as coaches, assistants and trainers of amateur, semi professional or professional athletics, and others) with knowledge of or suspicion of child abuse are required to immediately make an oral report of such abuse to the Department of Human Services by telephone or in person.
+Under Oregon law, certain officials and professionals including doctors and health care professionals, school employees, law enforcement officers, clergy, social workers, mental health professionals, firefighters, court appointed advocates, child care providers, employees or public or private organizations providing child related activities like scout camps, day camps, summer camps and religious centers, as well as coaches, assistants and trainers of amateur, semiprofessional or professional athlete (if compensated and if the athlete is a child), personal support worker and home care worker with knowledge of or suspicion of child abuse are required to immediately make an oral report of such abuse to the Department of Human Services by telephone or in person.

 To access the entire child abuse chapter in the official Oregon Code online, follow: